minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 The purpose of this setting is so that people who have bought 4 Event Boons can alternate single potions with the `Anything Available` bracket and thereby not waste potions.

 > [!CAUTION]
+> *You should only use this setting if you actually know that you need it and why.
-> *I will not be held liable for idiots who set a sustain bracket higher than they can support.*
+> I will not be held liable for idiots who set a sustain bracket higher than they can support.*

 > [!NOTE]
 > *`Force Specific Sustain Bracket` is mutually exclusive with `Allow Increasing Sustain Bracket`.*